JDysiewicz/hascheme/README.md

 ## Usage

-Run with `cabal run hascheme` for REPL, or `cabal run hascheme "<INPUT>"` to eval a single line of code.
+Run with `cabal run hascheme` for REPL, or `cabal run hascheme "<INPUT>"` to eval a single line of code to run from Cabal.

+Run the executable at root `hascheme` to enter REPL; use `(load "stdlib.scm")` to load standard lib in.

+To exit REPL type `quit`.